proof88/PGE/PGE/docpages/menu-04-Networking.md

                     // 48*7 PKT * 20 Hz = 6720 PKT/s @ 20 Hz total outgoing,
                     // that is 960 PKT/s @ 20 Hz to a single client.
                     //
-                    // AP: this is way too much, we should stop sending this and introduce client-side simulation of travelling bullets.
+                    // AP-1: this is way too much, we should stop sending this and introduce client-side simulation of travelling bullets.
                     // In that case we should send updates from server about a newborn bullet or a bullet being deleted.
                     // We can assume that if each player has some in-air travelling bullets, then only 1 of them per player is hitting something currently at a moment,
                     // leading to nPlayerCount number of MsgBulletUpdateFromServer to ALL clients about deleting it.
 So with this optimization, we could reduce traffic to: